ThaaoBlues/ecosys/readme.md

 The flag used for the event is "[OTDL]"

 ### Multiples largages aeriens
-Like the usual "Largage Aeriens" but under the flag [MOTDL] and will be unzipped at the end.
+Like the usual "Largage Aeriens" but to send a whole folder under the flag [MOTDL] and will be untar at the end.

+## Backup mode
+You can activate a backup mode to any synchronisation, it will allow you to delete anything subject to the said synchronisation on your device without the deletion being recorded and sent to others devices.
+It is usefull for cases like backing up your pictures and save space on your smartphone.

 ## base de données